Geographic Connection to Pennsylvania: Springville, Susquehanna County

 Craig Czury was born on March 10, 1951, in Kingston, Pennsylvania, to Betty Kawalkiewicz.
 He was adopted shortly thereafter by John and Nelda Churry.
 As a young man, Czury grew up in the northeastern Pennsylvania coal mining region near Shamokin, Pennsylvania.
-Czury identifieswith the coal region he grew up in.
-When Czury was just seven-years-old, the Susquehanna River flooded the Knox Anthracite Coal Mine in Luzerne County, which killed 12 miners and left thousands of others out of work.
+Czury identifies strongly with the coal region.
+When Czury was just seven years old, the Susquehanna River flooded the Knox Anthracite Coal Mine in Luzerne County, which killed 12 miners and left thousands of others out of work.
 The disaster crippled the economic foundation of the area.
 The grief and abandonment Czury felt in this region became major themes in his poetry.

 After he graduated from Dallas High School in Dallas, Pennsylvania, Czury drifted between several colleges and various temporary jobs across the United States.
-He spent 15 years hitchhiking across the country, working temporarily in carnivals, warehouses, and kitchens.
+His next fifteen years were spent on the road, working odd jobs all over America and organizing poetry readings in his spare time.
 He attended Hiram Scott College and Nebraska Western Junior College, both in Scottsbluff, Nebraska.
-Czury then moved to the University of Montana in Missoula, before attending Wilkes University in Wilkes-Barre, Pennsylvania.
+Czury then moved to the University of Montana in Missoula, before attending Wilkes University in Wilkes-Barre, Pennsylvania, where he earned his masters degree in fine arts.

 Czury published his first book of poetry entitled Janus Peeking in 1980.
 The book received the 1980 First Book Award from the Montana Arts Council.
-From there, Czury went on to publish 15 more collections of poetry.
-Czury's work illustrates the pain and emptiness of the depression-stricken Pennsylvania coal-mining region.
+From there, Czury went on to publish many more collections of poetry.
+Czury's first works illustrate the pain and emptiness of the depression-stricken Pennsylvania coal-mining region.
 The following is an excerpt from his poem entitled, "Coalscape:"

 all this black dust